 When exploring these granite mountains, a drive to Paula’s Cave is always a highlight.
 Walk to the top of the hill to see some outstanding examples of bushmen rock art.
 There’s a variety of nature trails you can take from the lodge, both guided and non-guided, to take it slow and savour the sights.
 There’s incredible birdlife here from raptors to the smallest of sunbirds.

-You need a full day to explore this interesting private nature reserve, so journey by foot either on a nature trail or on the bushman trail.
-A visit to the cheetah rehabilitation project is also a must; experience the research and conservation work done for these marvellous animals, and end your day with an incredible dinner under the stars.
+Enjoy your last game drive this morning and make your way to Okonjima, home to the AfriCat Foundation.
+Upon arrival, head out on foot to discover the nearby nature trail or bushman trail.
+A visit to the cheetah rehabilitation project is also a must; the research and conservation work done for these marvellous animals here is pioneering.
+Learn about how cheetah are prospering because of these projects.
+Afterwards, end your day with an incredible dinner under the stars.

 After one final game drive, wave a fond farewell to Okonjima and set off in good time to return your 4x4, which should be caked in dust by this point.
 Your driving time today should be around two and a half hours.
 On the way, stop at a restaurant of your choosing for a delicious lunch and take time to pick up some gifts for family and friends.
 Arrive at the airport and board your connecting flight to Johannesburg.
 From here, pick up your international return overnight flight to the UK.